Manfredi Nicoletti: Biography

 Nicoletti is considered a pioneer in Bioclimatic urban and architectural design.
-In the 1970s his book L'ecosistema urbano (The Urban Ecosystem) - a term which he coined - creates a connection between environmental matters and psychological and cultural values.
-In this volume experts in various disciplines such as psychology, anthropology, biology, engineering, botanics, urban history, economy and acoustics contribute to open a rich discussion on the theme of urban ecosystems.
+In the 1970s, his book L'ecosistema urbano (The Urban Ecosystem) - a term which he coined - creates a connection between environmental matters and psychological and cultural values.
+In this volume, experts in various disciplines such as psychology, anthropology, biology, engineering, botany, urban history, economy and acoustics contribute to opening a rich discussion on the theme of urban ecosystems.

 He founded and headed at the Rome University La Sapienza the course of Urban Morphology and Ecology in 1972 and later the course of Ecosystemic Architecture in 1995.

 Consultant in urban ecology for the Italian Government and the European Community.
-Member of Eurosolar and PLEA he was awarded the international prize WREN (World renewal energy network).
+Member of Eurosolar and PLEA, he was awarded the international prize WREN (World Renewable Energy Network).

 Born in Rieti, Nicoletti began his artistic and intellectual career very young in the studio of Giacomo Balla.
-In Rome he studied under Pier Luigi Nervi and graduated in architecture in 1954.
-The same year he received a Fulbright Scholarship to the Massachusetts Institute of Technology where he took his master's degree in 1955.
+In Rome, he studied under Pier Luigi Nervi and graduated in architecture in 1954.
+The same year, he received a Fulbright Scholarship to the Massachusetts Institute of Technology, where he took his master's degree in 1955.
 During that time he was a student of Buckminster Fuller, Pietro Belluschi, Eero Saarinen, and Louis Kahn.
 He worked in the studio of Walter Gropius and was assistant to Sigfried Giedion at Harvard University.
-Up to 1957 he collaborated with the studio of Minoru Yamasaki.
+Up to 1957, he collaborated with the studio of Minoru Yamasaki.